Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for multiple loci but does not explicitly state when to use this vs the single-locus tool or provide exclusions/alternatives.
-Guidance is minimal.
+The description implies use for multiple loci (batch) and names the single-locus variant as sibling.
+However, it does not explicitly state when not to use or provide alternative tools for other scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.